 The DAAD is primarily involved in implementing the goal of supporting African universities in establishing an internal quality assurance culture.
 In doing so, the DAAD will be able to draw on its longstanding experience and expertise in partnership-based capacity building in the field of quality assurance in higher education.
-In connection with the , the DAAD and the German Rectors’ Conference (HRK) have collaborated successfully with regional partners in Africa in this field for many years, developing learning materials as part of the BMZ-funded project TrainIQA which will also be available as a resource to the HAQAA initiative.
+In connection with the , the DAAD and the German Rectors’ Conference (HRK) have collaborated successfully with regional partners in Africa in this field for many years.

-In collaboration with experts from Münster University of Applied Sciences’ Wandelwerk (Centre for Improvement) and together with regional experts from African regulatory authorities and university networks such as CAMES, IUCEA, SARUA or ANAQ-SUP, CNAQ and NAQAAE, an individually tailored continuous training programme is being developed based on the African quality assurance (ASG-QA) standards and guidelines which introduces the various instruments of the PAQAF while at the same time offering a platform which will enable participants from the participating African countries to engage in dialogue with each other as well as with the European trainers.
+Together with regional experts from African regulatory authorities and university networks such as CAMES, IUCEA, SARUA or ANAQ-SUP, CNAQ and NAQAAE, an individually tailored continuous training programme is being developed based on the African Standards and Guidelines for Quality Assurance (ASG-QA) which introduces the various instruments of the PAQAF while at the same time offering a platform which will enable participants from the participating African countries to engage in dialogue with each other as well as with the African and European trainers.